lizardkid55/QR-Code-Front-End-Mentor/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML 5
-- CSS custom properties
+- CSS
 - Flexbox

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned